joshaven/string_score/README.md

 Thank you Lachie Cox and Quicksilver for inspiration.

-Special thanks to all who contribute... and if your not listed here please email me.
+Special thanks to all who contribute... and if you're not listed here please email me.
 ##Contributors
 [Yesudeep Mangalapilly](mailto:yesudeep@gmail.com) - Collaborator
 Eric Celeste